 If this is set, then the input images will be de-striped.
-Not recommended for images that are likely to contain very large extended objects.
+Not

 If this is set, then the input images are stacked with rejection to form a mean background map.
 This is normalised to zero median and subtracted off the input images.
 This is not recommended for images that are likely to contain extended sources.